TheMythologist/tp/docs/DeveloperGuide.md

    1. Prerequisites: A student with the student ID "A0000000Y" is not shown in the list.

    1. Test case: `delete A0000000Y`
       Expected: The student is deleted.
-Details of the deleted student shown in the status message.
+Details of the deleted student are shown in the status message.

 ### Editing a student

 1. Editing a student in the full list
    1. Prerequisites: There are some students in the displayed list.
-There are less than 99 students in the displayed list.
+There are fewer than 99 students in the displayed list.

    1. Test case: `edit 1 n/Alice Wonderland`<br>
       Expected: The name of the first student in the displayed list is updated to "Alice Wonderland".
 Other fields remain unchanged.
 The status message confirms the successful edit.